courtcraw/mesadu_wdbinaries/docs/lab1.md

 In this lab, we will look into the first two scenarios involving a helium white dwarf or a helium star, and in particular the mass transfer rate for different types of donors.

-In the helium star channel (e.g.,<a href="https://ui.adsabs.harvard.edu/abs/2008AstL...34..620Y/abstract" target="_blank">Yungelson2008</a>,<a href="https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.2567S/abstract" target="_blank">Sarkar+2023</a>), the donor undergoes core helium burning at first.
+In the helium star channel (e.g.,<a href="https://ui.adsabs.harvard.edu/abs/2008AstL...34..620Y/abstract" target="_blank">Yungelson2008</a>, <a href="https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.2567S/abstract" target="_blank">Sarkar+2023</a>), the donor undergoes core helium burning at first.
 Gravitational waves bring the donor into contact, and the nuclear burning in the donor eventually quenches due to mass loss.
 In this lab, we will use a few different masses and initial orbital periods at zero-age core helium burning.

-A donor in the helium white dwarf channel (e.g.,[Deloye+2007](https://ui.adsabs.harvard.edu/abs/2007MNRAS.381..525D/abstract),[Wong&Bildsten2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...923..125W/abstract)) is not necessarilly fully degenerate (zero-temperature).
+A donor in the helium white dwarf channel (e.g.,<a href="https://ui.adsabs.harvard.edu/abs/2007MNRAS.381..525D/abstract" target="_blank">Deloye+2007</a>, <a href="https://ui.adsabs.harvard.edu/abs/2021ApJ...923..125W/abstract" target="_blank">Wong&Bildsten2021</a>) is not necessarilly fully degenerate (zero-temperature).
 Depending on its post-common envelope orbital period, it could remain semi-degenerate due to a short cooling time.
 We will explore a range of central specific entropies at contact.
 A higher entropy value (less degenerate) yields a larger radius.

 * * *